-In 2004 the newly opened 21st Century Museum of Contemporary Art in Kanazawa, Japan, commissioned Blanc a large-size installation to be included in the museum’s permanent collection.
+In 2004 the newly opened 21st Century Museum of Contemporary Art in Kanazawa, Japan, commissioned Blanc for a large-size installation to be included in the museum’s permanent collection.

-The 40-foot-long work, entitled Green Bridge, encloses a glass corridor with a thin wall which supports a lush ensemble of plants from about 100 species, including snow flowers, irises, lilies, hydrangeas, bush clovers, and sunflowers.
+The 40-foot-long work, entitled Green Bridge, encloses a glass corridor with a thin wall that supports a lush ensemble of plants from about 100 species, including snow flowers, irises, lilies, hydrangeas, bush clovers, and sunflowers.

 Green Bridge installation; blue and white striped “Ipomoea nil”

 Musée du Quai Branly – Paris – living facade (2005)